 Step 11: Cover up it under a rug

-If your concrete is damaged or you are willing to hide some ugly parts or add a different appealing color, you can cover the concrete with the available rugs in different colors and designs.
+If your concrete is damaged or you are willing to hide some ugly parts or add a different appealing color, you can cover the concrete with the available rugs in various colors and designs.
 Although the rugs of the largest size (9 x 12) available in the market don’t even hide the concrete completely, making a massive difference by covering the ugly parts makes them worthwhile.

 Step 12: Installing the tiles with a snap